Elena Anaya: Career

 She played supporting roles in international films such as Savage Grace (2007) and Cairo Time (2009), and then starring roles in 2010's Room in Rome and Almodóvar's 2011 The Skin I Live In.

 In 2017, Anaya appeared as Doctor Poison in the superhero blockbuster film, Wonder Woman.

 Personal life

+Anaya is a lesbian.
 Anaya and director Beatriz Sanchís were reportedly in a relationship from 2008 to 2013.

 In November 2016, it was announced that Anaya was expecting her first child with her partner, Tina Afugu Cordero, a costume designer.
 In February 2017, Anaya gave birth to their son.